jonathan9232/GDXR-VR-Template-Documentation/docs/source/Getting Started.rst

-#**Download Project Files**
+Download Project Files
 ======================

 .. _Download:

 Download
 ------------

-To use GDXR VR Template, first Download the Project Files From: [Patreon](https://www.patreon.com/posts/gdxr-vr-template-71744206)
+To download and use the GDXR VR Template for Unreal Engine 5, first Download the Project Files From: [Patreon](https://www.patreon.com/posts/gdxr-vr-template-71744206)

 Creating recipes